tneigerux/svg-example/src/site/colophon.md

 * Puppy Photo by Andreas Wohlfahrt from Pexels
 * Car Interior Photo by Mike from Pexels
 * Rain Photo by Lum3n from Pexels
+* Lock Photo by Bich Tran from Pexels
+* Door Photo by Lina Kivaka from Pexels

 ### Considered

 * Kitchen Photo by Dmitry Zvolskiy from Pexels
-Photo by Jessica Lewis from Pexels
+* Kitchen Photo by Jessica Lewis from Pexels
+* Tumbler Photo by wendel moretti from Pexels
+* Wood Grain Photo by FWStudio from Pexels

 ## Iconography